aucor/jekyll-plugins/README.md

 ### Strip.rb

 Using eg. forloops to generate navigation produces often a huge amount of ugly whitespace.
-Wrapping the section with `{% strip %}{% endstrip %}` replaces the blocks of whitespace with one newline keeping the resulting in pretty markup.
+Wrapping the section with `{% strip %}{% endstrip %}` replaces the blocks of whitespace with one newline resulting in pretty markup.

 Author